 Each ingredient on the list helps enhance the flavor of the dish that you plan to make to match your palate.

 |(hat soseu)||Hot Sauce|

-|고추장 (gochujang)||Chili Pepper Paste|
+|(gochujang)||Chili Pepper Paste|

-Rice in Korean
+“Rice” in Korean

-This may include vegetables, ground beef, seasoned seaweed, and sauce made from chili paste, soy sauce, sesame oil, brown sugar.
-Oftentimes, you can top this with kimchi and fried egg too, depending on your variation!
+This may include vegetables, ground beef, seasoned seaweed, and a spicy sauce made from chili paste, soy sauce, sesame oil, and brown sugar.
+Oftentimes, you can top this with kimchi and fried egg, too, depending on your variation!

-Soy Sauce in Korean
+“Soy Sauce” in Korean

 Beverages in Korean